Career Colleges

 Finding the Right Program

-To find an accredited career college that fits your specific needs and interests, meet with your counselor, and use College Search.
-Once you find colleges that fit your needs and interests, be sure to consider the following:
+Once you find colleges that meet your needs and interests, be sure to consider the following:

 • Requirements: What kinds of classes, in addition to the hands-on training, do you need to earn a degree?
 Can any of the classes you took in high school be applied toward these requirements?